Ramasish/EE363/25/07_130/Code/README.md

 Land cover classification with eurosat dataset
 # Land Cover Classification with EuroSAT Dataset 🌍🛰️
+Actually we trained 7 models but we shown and ran only one model due to time constraints and that one model is convNext which is latest model than any other model that is there in this project

 This project performs land cover classification using the [EuroSAT RGB dataset](https://www.kaggle.com/datasets/nilesh789/eurosat-rgb), which contains satellite images grouped into various land cover categories.